syuuzu/scrapbox/README.md

 scrapbox is a free and open source, privacy respecting, simple file-hosting service.

-it allows you to quickly upload anything and get a shareable link for you to send to others.
+quickly upload files and get a shareable link for you to send to others.

 </div>